MichiHo/studienprojekt/README.md

-This repository is the code submission for my study project (M.Sc.
-Computer Science).
-It contains tools for exploring and re-annotating (the ADE20k dataset)[https://groups.csail.mit.edu/vision/datasets/ADE20K/], extending it with two other datasets and for using MMSegmentation (training, inference) and visualizing its results.
+This repository is the code submission for a university project.
+It contains tools for exploring and re-annotating [the ADE20k dataset](https://groups.csail.mit.edu/vision/datasets/ADE20K/), extending it with two other datasets and for using MMSegmentation (training, inference) and visualizing its results.

 # Setup